atata-framework/atata.io/examples/override-controldefinitionattribute-for-property-of-control-type.md

 ---
 layout: article
-title: Override ControlDefinitionAttribute for Property of Control Type
+title: Override ControlDefinitionAttribute for property of Control type
 description: How to set ControlDefinitionAttribute for property of Control type.
 ---